 “I use mostly my own PFRANKMD products—very basic.
 Cleanser, antioxidant moisturizer after I shave and then maybe the MDNA Skin eye masks taken out of the fridge and left on for 15 minutes if my eyes are puffy.”
 The Eye Mask, $50, mdnaskin.us

 “Once I get to work, I hit the pavement running with patients.
 I have nine treatment rooms, and over 50 patients go through my PFRANKMD office each day that I either directly treat or oversee with my other aesthetic healthcare providers.
 In the afternoon, I’ll often have a larger surgery like a liposuction or a laser resurfacing case that focuses my attention on one patient for a while.”
 1049 Fifth Ave., Suite 2B, pfrankmd.com

 “I don’t eat out or order in often.
 My wife and I both like to cook.
 She usually does weekdays, and I like weekends.
 I’m usually spent by the end of the day.
 I am in bed by 10 to get my eight hours.”

-Photography Courtesy Of: Clock photo by Audrey Shtecinjo/Stocksy; Joanna Zzech photo courtesy of Joanna Czech; workout photo by PhotoAttractive/istock photo; Westville photo courtesy of Westville; vanity photo by Anne Nygard/Unsplash; Wayan photo by Noah Fecks; face photo by PeopleImages/istock photo; dr. paul frank photo by Diana Frank Photography; Peloton photo courtesy of Peloton; vegetables photo by Katie Smith/unsplash; office photo by Onurdongel/istock photo; product photo courtesy of MDNA Skin
+Photography by: Clock photo by Audrey Shtecinjo/Stocksy; Joanna Zzech photo courtesy of Joanna Czech; workout photo by PhotoAttractive/istock photo; Westville photo courtesy of Westville; vanity photo by Anne Nygard/Unsplash; Wayan photo by Noah Fecks; face photo by PeopleImages/istock photo; dr. paul frank photo by Diana Frank Photography; Peloton photo courtesy of Peloton; vegetables photo by Katie Smith/unsplash; office photo by Onurdongel/istock photo; product photo courtesy of MDNA Skin